GameFoundry/bsf/Documentation/Manuals/Native/User/lights.md

 ## Attenuation radius
 Attenuation radius determines how far away does the light's influence reach.
 For radial lights this is the radius of the sphere of influence, and for spot lights this is the distance from the origin in the direction of the light.
 This property is not relevant for directional lights as their range is infinite.
 Use @ref bs::CLight::setAttenuationRadius "CLight::setAttenuationRadius()" to set the range.

 Note that the manually set range will only be used if automatic attenuation is disabled.
 You can toggle this by calling @ref bs::CLight::setUseAutoAttenuation "CLight::setUseAutoAttenuation()".
 When automatic attenuation is enabled the maximum range is calculated automatically based on the light intensity (described below).
-This automatic attenuation will smoothly cut off the light influence when it reaches roughly 10% of its intensity.
-Sometimes this is not wanted in which case you can turn this off and increase the range manually.
-Reducing the range manually will result in a non-physically realistic light attenuation.
+This automatic attenuation will smoothly cut off the light influence when it reaches roughly 10% of its intensity, but can result in very large attenuation radius, which can affect performance.

 ## Intensity
 This controls how strong is the light.
 Although you could technically control light intensity using the color property (by using a lighter or darker color), using the intensity allows the engine to simulate high-dynamic range.